See how to compare memory foam mattress brands and get the best deal.

 There are essentially three varieties you will come across in the present marketplace: traditional, gel, and plant-based.
 All of these types represent the visco-elastic characteristics to varying degrees and mainly differ in ingredients and manufacturing methods.

 - Traditional memory foam: is made from polyurethane with solely petroleum-based components.
-This is the original manufacturing method for visco-elastic, temperature-sensitive foams, seen in brands like Tempurpedic.
+This is the original manufacturing method for visco-elastic, temperature-sensitive foams, seen in other brands.
 While traditional brands provide the notable benefits like pain relief and motion isolation, odorous off-gassing and trapped heat can be an issue for a portion of people.

 - Plant-based memory foam replaces a portion of ingredients with plant-based materials.
 These sustainable mattresses reduce chemical concerns and have also been shown to improve comfort when it comes to sleeping temperature.
 Plant-based foams, like those from Amerisleep, can be made with a larger cell structure and with more stable temperature sensitivity which may reduce complaints seen in traditional foams, but there can be concerns of misrepresentation as with latex-based foams being presented as memory foam.